paidiver/paidiverpy/README.md

 To transfer information between layers, the following classes are used:

 - `Configuration`: Parses the configuration file and adds new configurations during processing.
-- `Catalog`: Parses the catalog and stores image metadata.
+- `Metadata`: Parses the metadata and stores image metadata.
 - `ImagesLayer`: Stores the outputs of each image processing step.
 Each individual image inside the `ImagesLayer` is represented by an `ImageLayer` class, containing individual information about each image.

 The `Pipeline` class is crucial for integrating the entire processing pipeline into one simple class and performing all the steps described in the configuration file.